Skip to main content

 • Specific variations in frenulum shape, flexibility and opacity.

-Ideally, when assessing for tongue tie a practitioner will consider all of the above and attempt to troubleshoot via breastfeeding support methods.
+Ideally, when assessing for tongue tie a practitioner will consider all of the above in line with a validated assessment tool, and will encompass a thorough review of breastfeeding to rule out other causes of related issues.

 How does it impact breastfeeding?